-- 3.1 Control describes which faction "owns" a hex.
+3.1 Control describes which nation "owns" a hex.
 Ownership (control) affects air basing, retreat, and victory conditions.
-At scenario start, a faction controls all hexes within its home countries as well as those in island and islet hexes dominated by their colors. - 3.2 Within the context of this game, control of hexes that are entirely land (all-land) or entirely water (all-water) never changes.
+At scenario start, a nation controls all hexes within its home country as well as those in island and islet hexes dominated by its color.

+3.2 Within the context of this game, control of hexes that are entirely land (all-land) or entirely water (all-water) never changes.
 No one controls ocean (all-water) hexes.
 Hexes that consist entirely of land are always controlled by their original owner, even when occupied by enemy forces.